Paritii-LLC/equity-in-ai-guide/Post-Development.md

 Bias detection is an ongoing process and applying a systematized approach to it ensures the fairness and transparency of AI systems

-## Model Comparison with Prior Versions/Versioning/Rollback Mechanisms/Incremental training:
+## Model Comparison with Prior Versions/Versioning/Rollback Mechanisms/Incremental Training:
 Comparing models with prior versions, implementing versioning, enabling rollback mechanisms, and incorporating incremental training are critical aspects of maintaining and improving machine learning models.
 These critical aspects need to be integrated into your workflow [1].
 The following scheme can be followed in your data science workstream[1];

 1. Model Comparison with Prior Versions: